Passionate – Dedicated – Professional

 What is Paper Recycling?

 For example, office papers can be recycled into cartons, cartons can be turned into newspapers, and newspapers can be processed into tissue papers.
-Proper segregation of paper at the source is therefore essential to maximise the number of times it can be recycled and to preserve its value for as long as possible.
+Proper segregation of paper at the source is therefore essential to maximize the number of times it can be recycled and to preserve its value for as long as possible.

 Paper recycling with different paper types falling into a transparent container.